alexisvincent/systemjs-hmr/README.md

 options has the following (all optional) keys (but the API is still being built so you can expect this to change)

 `entries : [String]`
 An array of top level entry points into the application.
-If entry points aren't provided, systemjs-hmr will attempt to discover them automatically by determining which modules depend on `moduleName`, and are not imported by other modules.
-This only works when there are no circular dependencies involving roots.
+If entry points aren't provided, systemjs-hmr will discover them automatically (slower).

 `others` Other options will be exposed to speedup the reload process.
 For example, pre-calculated dependency trees, pre-fetched module sources, etc.